 Summer Art Journaling Ideas to Try

-Here are some playful, low-pressure ideas to spark your creativity.
-Pick one, mix a few, or use them as a jumping-off point for your own ideas:
+Here are some low-pressure ideas to get you started.
+Pick one, mix a few, or use them as a jumping-off point:

 - Create a summer colour palette.
 Pick 3–5 colours that feel like your summer.
 Use paint swatches, magazine scraps, or coloured pens.